Post-Pregnancy Hair falls – Causes & Home Remedy

 Q: Delivery ke baad baal bahut gir rahe hain.
 Kya normal hai?

-A: YES, completely normal!
-This is called “telogen effluvium” and happens to almost all new mothers 3-6 months after delivery.
-You’re not losing more hair than normal - you’re losing the extra hair you kept during pregnancy.
-It peaks at 4-6 months and resolves by 12 months.
-Don’t panic - your hair will come back!
+A: Yes, this is very common.
+It is called “telogen effluvium” and happens to almost all new mothers, usually starting 3-4 months after delivery.
+You’re not losing more hair than normal - you’re shedding the extra hair you kept during pregnancy.
+It usually peaks around 3-4 months and improves over the next several months, often resolving by around 12 months.
+Try not to panic - for most women the hair grows back.
+If you have bald patches or the shedding continues past a year, see a doctor.

 Q: Kya breastfeeding se baal girte hain?